Roman Cyprus: Religion and imperial cults

-The pagan Temple of Aphrodite at Palaiaphos retained its religious importance to the island even after the founding of Paphos at the dawn of the Hellenistic period.
-Ancient literary sources tell us that men and women from all over the island would walk from Paphos to Palaiaphos as part of a religious ceremony honoring Aphrodite.
+The Temple of Aphrodite at Palaiaphos retained its religious importance to the island even after the founding of Paphos at the dawn of the Hellenistic period.
+Ancient literary sources say that men and women from all over the island would walk from Paphos to Palaiaphos as part of a religious ceremony honoring Aphrodite.
 It seems that the importance of this religious festival helped maintain the status of the city throughout the Roman period.

 The importance of the cult of Aphrodite is unquestionable, along with its wealth.
 For this reason, the high priest at Paphos was granted far more power than his involvement in mere religious functions; instead, the priesthood became more like a theocracy.
-Evidence from inscriptions suggests that the high priest may have had a hand in all religious matters across the entirety of the island.
+Evidence from inscriptions suggests that the high priest may have had a hand in all religious matters across the island.

-The temple at Palaiaphos was the leading center for the emperor cult.
-At the beginning of the 3rd century A.D., a statue of the Roman emperor Caracalla was consecrated at Paphos.
-In the year proceeding, a second statue of the emperor was erected, this time at Palaiaphos.
-Inscriptions at the old city suggest that aside from Aphrodite, only the Roman emperor was worshiped there.
-Even at the new city, worship was reserved to only a few gods and the emperor.
-These gods were most likely Zeus Polieus, Aphrodite, and Hera, while the emperor was worshiped down to the end of the Severan Dynasty--Septimius Severus—the final emperor who enforced imperial cult.
+The temple at Palaiaphos was the leading center for the imperial cult.
+At the beginning of the 3rd century AD, a statue of Emperor Caracalla was consecrated at Paphos.
+In the year proceeding, a second statue of the Emperor was erected, this time at Palaiaphos.
+Inscriptions at the old city suggest that aside from Aphrodite, only Caracalla was worshiped there.
+Even at the new city, worship was reserved to only a few gods and the Emperor.
+These gods were most likely Zeus Polieus, Aphrodite, and Hera, while the Emperor was worshiped down to the end of the Severan dynasty, Septimius Severus was the final emperor who enforced the imperial cult.
 Beginning with Augustus in the early first century, Paphos welcomed the emperor as a living god, and inscriptions prove the promised fidelity of the inhabitants of not only Paphos, but all of Cyprus to the new emperor.

-Despite seeming reluctant to acquire the title, Augustus, the first Roman emperor, was treated as a god on Cyprus.
-Even the emperor's daughter, Julia, and his wife, Livia, became "the Goddess Augusta and the Goddess the New Aphrodite," respectively.
-It seems that there was no shortage of priests and other religious figures more than willing to acknowledge the emperor's divinity in exchange for recognition from Rome.
+Despite seeming reluctant to acquire the title, Augustus, was treated as a god on Cyprus.
+Even his daughter, Julia, and his wife, Livia, became "the Goddess Augusta and the Goddess the New Aphrodite," respectively.
+It seems that there was no shortage of priests and other religious figures more than willing to acknowledge the Emperor's divinity in exchange for recognition from Rome.
 Titles began to be conferred between Rome and the priesthood to solidify each other's right to authority.
 As previously mentioned, the main method by which the imperial cult ordained its members was through an oath of allegiance to the emperor.
-Countless statues and other monuments were erected in nearly all of the cities of Cyprus; for instance, a statue of the emperor Vespasian was erected in Salamis by the gymnasiarchs there, but was consecrated by a religious figure.
-This monument to the emperor reinforces the idea that there was a strong connection between the activities of the state and the pagan cults.
+Many statues and other monuments were erected in nearly all of the cities of Cyprus; for instance, a statue of Emperor Vespasian was erected in Salamis by the gymnasiarchs there, but was consecrated by a religious figure.
+This monument reinforces the idea that there was a strong connection between the activities of the state and the pagan cults.